tanish-1363/Frequency-Severity-GLM/README.md

 | 8 | 854548 | 1108527 | 523 | 19554 | 125247 |
 | 9 | 1250460 | 1293125 | 514 | 55922 | 285148 |
 | 10 | 1594834 | 1730034 | 649 | 46868 | 278004 |

+The 8th decile group got into 523 accidents, which is actually more crashes than the surrounding deciles.
+The frequency model was 100% correct about their high-risk behavior.
+But by pure chance, none of those 523 crashes were severe.
+The absolute worst accident in this entire group only cost $19,553 (compared to a $55,000+ crash in the next bucket).
+Furthermore, the sum of their 10 worst claims was only $125,247 (the second lowest across all risk deciles).

 ### Portfolio Calibration (Mathematical Off-Balance)
 A raw statistical model is rarely ready for street deployment without final calibration.
 The total portfolio Actual-to-Expected (A/E) ratio must be calculated to measure systemic bias.